B safe B Well B Love

 ONI LASANA was born and nurtured with an intuitive love of music, poetry, and storytelling in the Strawberry Mansion section of North Philadelphia.
 Her mother, Maria, a business owner in the fashion industry, also sang 1st soprano with the Negro Opera Ensemble of Philadelphia.
-Her father, Bill was a master mason by trade, a Renaissance man, charming raconteur and people person.
+Her father, Bill was a master mason by trade, a Renaissance man, charming raconteur and gregarious people person.

 Oni culturally and creatively grew up in a beautiful tree lined neighborhood with lots of friends and family.
-She kept her younger peers safe and out of trouble in what her mother called her "basement & backyard school."
+She kept the younger children safe and out of trouble in what her mother called her "basement & backyard school."
 From the time she could read, she was teaching, directing talent shows, and making up street games with a diverse group of friends, from foster care to special need playmates on 24th & Huntingdon Street.

 Oni's mother was often mistaken for Lena Horne and her mother had dreams of becoming an actress.
 Oni was her fifth and youngest child who inherited her mothers talent for public speaking.
 Her mother placed her on the stage at age 7 with the Ms. Hall Dance Troupe at Connie Mack Recreation Center (now Cecil B. Moore).
 For several years, the all girls dance troupe won city wide competitions performing jazz, tap and ballet to the music of the hit movie, South Pacific.